Code of Conduct

 - Build relationships based on mutual trust and respect

-- Work in an open environment
+- Work in an open and honest environment

 - Avoid unnecessary physical contact with young people